advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/whatsapp.md

 ![](/assets/device_status.png)

-Get the API keys to Notification url
+Get the API keys to Notification

 Security notice: Do not share or publicly expose the API keys with 3rd party users or websites!